WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

     </button>
 </div>

+> Once I get two sessions back to back I can switch between them with insane
+> speed and precision.

 ## More Precision

 The final layer of precision is for my most current projects that I need to get